 When you’re in a collision, who decides if a car is worth repairing or if it should be written-off?

 When cars collide, and one of them is yours, you can bank on there being damages to your vehicle that will need to be repaired.
 And when you submit an auto insurance claim for the damages caused, who decides if the repairs are worth the cost?
-It is your car, after all, and you might think you have a say in the matter.
+After all, it is your car, and you might think you have a say in the matter.

 Find the Best Car Insurance Rates